rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 What do you mean by math model ?

-Basically when applying Bayes Theorem, you need to know how many plausible cause can lead to B happening, and its percentage accordingly( Invert):
+Basically when applying Bayes Theorem, you need to know how many plausible cause can lead to B happening, and its percentage of A accordingly( Invert):

+We used the invert technique from up stream lattice, and inver the view from B's angle( What could lead to B happening) .

 __False Negative(Sensitive) : When B is not true, what is the chance of A is true.__

 __False Positive(Specific): When B is true, what is chance A is not true:__

-We used the invert technique from up stream lattice, and inver the view from B's angle( What could lead to B happening) .
+a good test should be both **sensitive** and **specific**:

 If you want to access the strengh of the Belief/hypothesis (A), then you need to also access the strengh of the evidence(B) supporting your hypothese.

 **The strengh of the evidence is depends on how many alternate explaination of evidence (B) could have. the fewer the alternate explaintion of evidence, the stronger the evidence.**

-a good test should be both sensitive and specific:

 ![Drug sniffing Dog](https://upload.wikimedia.org/wikipedia/commons/d/d1/Dre_entorpec.jpg)